juniversal/juniversal.github.io/index.markdown

 2. In your build script invoke JUniversal to do <i>source code translation</i>, converting <b>Java</b> to <b>C#</b> (for Windows/Windows Phone) or, coming soon, <b>C++/Objective C++</b> (for iOS or performance critical code on Android NDK/Windows).
 You can also use Google's j2objc converter, to produce <b>Objective-C</b>.<br>
 JUniversal translated source is very human friendly, preserving comments and forwarding.
 It's intended to look almost like a human being wrote it manually.
 That's handy when debugging and has other advantages.
 Unit tests are translated as well.

 3. Source translation is half the technology here, handling the Java language proper.
-The other half is the JSimple libraries, providing core functionality needed by most mobile apps (OAuth, JSON, network & file I/O, logging, unit testing, etc), in a way that's familiar to Java developers but also cross platform friendly.<br>
+The other half is the [JSimple libraries](/jsimpledoc), providing core functionality needed by most mobile apps (OAuth, JSON, network & file I/O, logging, unit testing, etc), in a way that's familiar to Java developers but also cross platform friendly.<br>
-For a typical mobile app, the intention is those libraries should provide enough support to share core app logic, server communication, and persistent client state cross platform, with just the UI native.
+For a typical mobile app, the intention is those libraries should provide enough support to share core app logic, server communication, and persistent client state cross platform, with just the UI native.<br>
+Check out the [JSimple Javadoc](/jsimpledoc) for details.

 4. For non-shared parts of your code, write those in the native platform language (C#, Swift/Objective-C, etc.).
 JUniversal doesn't provide any support for UI today&mdash;the intention is that you write it natively.
 That gives the best UX anyway.